alex-toy/darties_interface/README.md

-# Darties - web development project -  web app with flask for dartien interface
+# Darties - web development project -  web app with flask for darties interface

 By Alessio Rea